-There was wide variation in sample size and intervention length and curricular formats across the studies.
-The largest cohort size was over 200 participants in the University of Illinois College of Medicine at Chicago's UMed Program, and the smallest was six participants in the University of Colorado's Health Innovation Scholars Program. ^{18, 19} The average cohort size across all interventions was 53 students.
+There was a wide variation in sample size, intervention length, and curricular formats across the studies.
+The largest cohort size was over 200 participants in the Chicago's UMed Program of University of Illinois College of Medicine, and the smallest was six participants in the University of Colorado's Health Innovation Scholars Program.^{18,19} The average cohort size across all interventions was 53 students.
 Length of intervention ranged from longitudinal programs spanning all four years of the medical curriculum, such as the Quality Improvement Track implemented at the University of Chicago, to programs lasting only a summer or less than a single day, such as half-day leadership workshops offered to MD-PhD students at Vanderbilt University.^{20,21} There was a slight majority of stand-alone experiences (n=10, 62.5%) lasting less than 6 months as opposed to longitudinal experiences lasting multiple semesters (n=6, 37.5%).